Positive Thinking With Cancer – Ingrid’s Story and Some Tips You Can Try

 “I very much wanted to continue working throughout my treatment, because I enjoyed my job and the support of the other staff.
 I was due to act as an examiner at the German A-level oral exams at my school just four days after my diagnosis.
-I knew that my performance would affect my candidates’ performance.”
+And I knew that my performance would affect my candidates’ performance.”

 Her daughter was just starting her own A-levels and Ingrid decided it was best that she didn’t know about her mother’s diagnosis until her exams were out of the way.
-Obviously tending toward positive thinking with cancer, Ingrid was also determined not to let breast cancer get in the way of her plans; she decided to attend a course for French teachers in France that summer, despite the fact that she would be having chemotherapy at the time.
+Obviously tending toward positive thinking, Ingrid was also determined not to let breast cancer get in the way of her plans; she decided to attend a course for French teachers in France that summer, despite the fact that she would be having chemotherapy at the time.

 Positive Thinking Influenced Her Cancer: The Pursuit of Happiness